 Pre-workout supplements are safe provided one takes them in the dosages which their respective manufacturers prescribed.
 Overdosing is never a good option, as side effects may kick in.

-Some pre-workout supplements contain stimulants like caffeine and other ingredients such as yohimbine which are not compatible with some individuals, depending on the user.
+However, pre-workout supplements contain stimulants like caffeine and other ingredients such as yohimbine which are not compatible with some individuals, depending on the user.

 You don’t have to be an expert, but it’ still best to learn about what these pre-workout ingredients can do.